Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma: Stability of balanced structures with -th mild -lemma

 As shown in the proof of \cite[Proposition 3.6]{UV}, the equality holds according to the category $(iii)$ of \cite[Proposition 2.3]{UV}, and the natural inclusion induces an isomorphism in the $\db$-cohomology in this case.
 Therefore, $(M,J)$ with the non-nilpotent complex structure $J$ satisfies the $(2,3)$-th mild $\p\db$-lemma by Proposition \ref{ms}.
 Meanwhile, it should be noted that according to the category $(iii)$ of \cite[Proposition 2.3]{UV}.
 Hence, we have Then Proposition \ref{dms} tells us that $(M,J)$ with $J$ non-nilpotent does not satisfy the $(2,3)$-th dual mild $\p\db$-lemma. \end{proof}

 Explicit examples of different complex structures in Proposition \ref{ex-3dim} have been provided in \cite{UV}.
 Directly from Observation \ref{s-eq} and Proposition \ref{ex-3dim}, one has: \begin{corollary} Let $M$ be a $6$-dimensional nilmanifold endowed with an invariant balanced Hermitian structure $(J,F)$.
-Then the $(2,3)$-th strong $\p\db$-lemma does not hold on $M$, i.e., the mild one and dual mild one never hold simultaneously on $M$.
+Then the $(2,3)$-th strong $\p\db$-lemma does not hold on $M$ except for a torus, i.e., the mild one and dual mild one never hold simultaneously on $M$ except the torus case.
 Especially, the $(n-1,n)$-th mild $\p\db$-lemma and the dual mild one are unrelated. \end{corollary}

 \begin{remark} The $(2,3)$-th strong $\p\db$-lemma can hold on the completely-solvable balanced Nakamura manifolds, with one concrete example given in \cite[Example 4.10]{au}, which is of complex dimension $3$ and satisfies $\dim_{\mathbb{C}} H^{0,1}_{BC}(X) = \dim_{\mathbb{C}}H^{0,1}_{A}(X) =1$. \end{remark}